PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 observables are unchanged, so `dx1dz3_mem_Z` and `dx1dz3_mem_X` differ from the base revision only in `.stim` and `.noisy.stim`; their `.tickmeta.json` is byte-identical to it.
-The Guppy golden for `dx1dz3` was retired with the gadget module geometry guard: its captured source had an empty X stabilizer family, which Guppy cannot type, so neither generator ever compiled it.
+The Guppy golden for `dx1dz3` was retired with the gadget module geometry guard: its captured source had an empty Z stabilizer family, which Guppy cannot type, so neither generator ever compiled it.
 The Tick, ops, and Stim goldens for that shape remain.